yoshizzle/developers-1/_guides/python-guide.md

 'https://login.alpha.linode.com/oauth/authorize?client_id=my-client-id&scopes=%2A'
 {% endhighlight %}

 Visit this URL in a browser and complete the login process.
-The page you are sent to when login is successful will have a `code=` in the query string - get this value to continue.
+After a successful login, you will be redirected to a page with `code=` in the query string - get this value to continue.

 {% highlight python %}
 >>> token, scopes = login_client.finish_oauth('code-from-query-string')
 {% endhighlight %}

-In a real-world scenario, your application would redirect users through to the login service, then receive the callback once login was complete and capture the code from the query string.
-For a more practical example, see the [multi-user example application]().
+In a real-world scenario, your application should direct a user to the login service with a callback url argument.
+After the login completes, the API will redirect the user back to the url callback provided.
+For a practical example, see the [multi-user example application]().

 ## Connecting to the API